The Bloom Mystery

 While Bloom, the Irish Dubliner of the middle class is walking the streets of Dublin on 16th June 1904, his roots are going back much further, as far as Palestine, but before that, they stop for a long stay in Hungary.
 Why Hungary?

-Hungary, Szombathely, the same day.
-Ferenc Takacs, the president of the James Joyce Society in Hungary is talking about the meaning of the Joyce statue for the people of Szombathely and about the Ulysses as a “modernist Bible”.
+Hungary, Szombathely, Bloomsday.
+Dr Ferenc Takacs, the president of the Hungarian James Joyce Society is talking about the meaning of the Joyce statue for the people of Szombathely and about the novel Ulysses as a “modernist Bible”.

-Endre Toth in the Hungarian National Museum, Budapest.
+Dr Endre Toth in the Hungarian National Museum, Budapest.
 Dr Toth discovered that Joyce had a scholar friend called Marino de Szombathely, who translated Homer’s Ulysses from Greek to Italian at the time when Joyce was writing Ulysses.
 This Jewish man of Hungarian descent could have been the inspiration to choose Szombathely as Rudolf Bloom’s birthplace, and others like a photograph taken by Sandor Virag.
-Joyce, true to his lexical style, created three
+Joyce, true to his lexical style, created three generations of the Virag/Blum/Bloom family.

-Interview with the actor employed by the James Joyce Centre in Dublin, acting as Bloom.
+Interview with Les Doherty at the James Joyce Centre in Dublin, acting as Bloom.
 He tells us why he personally loves playing Bloom.

 Screenings and festivals: